espanso/espanso/docs/matches.md

 print("Hello from python")
 ```

-Now take note of the **path** of the script, and add the following match to espanso configuration:
+Now take note of the **path** of the script, and add the following match to the espanso configuration:

 {% raw %}
 ```yaml